grrrwaaa/gct753/src/pages/symbol.md

 # Symbol systems

+## Development and L-systems

+The structure of a multi-cellular organisms develops in a gradual process from a single fertilized cell (the *zygote*) through progressive steps of cell duplication and specialization in a process called *development*; an active area of scientific research today.
+We know that each cell responds to chemical signals from its neighbors and other environmental conditions in order to know how to *differentiate* (to become a specific kind of cell in the body), according to the processes of the genome.
+The zygote does not contain a blueprint for the final organism, simply genotypic instructions for responding to environmental stimuli, which happen (in most cases) to produce the fully developed phenotype.

+A compact developmental representation can result in a more complex developed organism by relying on the self-organizing tendencies of the chemical substrate (such as the chemical pattern formation we saw with reaction-diffusion systems), the creative re-use of instructions (leading to the *modularity* and *symmetry* widely found in biology), and careful control over the ordering, when and for how long particular instructions operate (*heterochrony*).
+Development is clearly *parallel*, *decentralized*, granting some *robustness*, and yet it is also *context dependent*.
+It is also *self-limiting*, such that most developmental processes halt after the embryonic phase (though some may continue through the organism's lifetime, such as the *regeneration* of lost limbs).

+In 1968 biologist Astrid Lindenmeyer proposed to model several aspects of developmental systems (cell division, cell differentiation and cell death) using rewriting systems on symbolic strings.
+The analogy is that each symbol represents a cell in a particular state, and the rules of transformation represent the processes of differentiating from one state to another, dividing into two cells, or of programmed cell death.

 ## Rewriting systems

 A rewriting system defines rules for the transformation of structures, typically strings of symbols.
 It is closely related to the formal notion of grammar.
 A system comprises: